-Convenor: A/Prof Silas Taylor (silas.taylor@unsw.edu.au)
+Phase 1 Lead: Dr Kalli Spencer (kalli.spencer@unsw.edu.au)

 In Phase 1, the focus of the Clinical Skills element will be on understanding the impact of the illness on the patient and developing skills to gather information, using communication skills, both generic (interactional) and clinical (eliciting a medical history) and physical examination skills.
-(The latter assumes no disruption due to COVID-19 restrictions).
 There is no expectation that you will be able to determine a correct diagnosis.